Master the five position values that control element layout in CSS

 Box 3 (static)

-positions the element relative to its normal position.
+position: relative positions the element relative to its normal position.

 .box {